campriest/beerapp/README.md

 Start of React-Native app:

-Objective:
+(Possible) Objective:
+1.
-Create a Beer App: location bodegas within a certain mile radius that sell beer.
+Create a Beer App: locate bodegas within a certain mile radius that sell beer.
 Provide a delivery service from the bodege to the consumer.

+2.
+Create a social sharing app that allows you to trade beer for work/donation.
+Changing how

 Using:
 -React-Native